 In summary, understanding the issues at hand and having the right team of experts working in concert will allow for a fair and accurate analysis based on the current business environment.

 J.S.
-Held is the world’s leading multi-disciplinary expert services firm specializing in all aspects from property damage, to environmental issues, forensic accounting, equipment and production lines, and more.
+Held is the world’s leading multi-disciplinary expert services firm specializing in all aspects from property damage, to environmental issues, forensic accounting & economics, equipment and production lines, and more.
 J.S.
 Held experts were leaders on some of the most complex claims in history, including 9/11, hurricanes, and wildfires, and have extensive experience understanding and accounting for extraordinary post-catastrophe circumstances.
 Our experts work seamlessly together to provide the highest quality verifiable and supported conclusion on the most complex assignments.

 For more information, visit our website at www.jsheld.com, or contact any of our practice leads listed below:

 J.S.
 Held does not provide adjusting or insurance coverage consulting.
 The issues presented herein are for informational purposes only and included in an attempt to cover the complete landscape based on our experience.